simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Support for Symfony 3.x is now deprecated
   * Support for Twig 1.x is now deprecated

+### authcrypt
+  * The dependency for whitehat101/apr1-md5 was moved from the base repository to the module (v0.9.2)

 ### authx509
   * Restore PHP 5.6 compatibility (v0.9.5)